-This blog will hopefully help answer your questions about how to sell your collection yourself or what to expect when you ask a company/reseller to buy your collection from you.
+This blog will help answer your questions about how to sell your collection yourself or what to expect when you ask a company/reseller to buy your collection from you.

 Who buys collections?